Horizontal-org/Tella-website/src/pages/contact-us.md

         </div>
         <div className="column">
             <p>
-                Do you have questions about Tella?<br/>
+                Do you have questions about Tella?
-                Do you need support or training to deploy it in your community?<br/>
+                Do you need support or training to deploy it in your community?
-                Do you have ideas to improve the app?<br/>
+                Do you have ideas to improve the app?
             </p>
             <h2>Get in touch</h2>
             <ul>